 - It helps prevent the shady websites from outranking legitimate, more relevant websites.

 - It's forcing marketers/SEOs to get back to the roots of all digital marketing -- focusing on buyers and outwitting the competition.

 The time has come to quit playing the Google Game and start focusing on the more important aspects of optimization.

 "Oh great," you say, "here comes the classic SEO disclaimer."

-Far from it!
 The disclaimer I want to position here is about technical SEO.
-While we're going to discuss the importance of focusing on our website visitors and competition, I want to emphasize the absolute relevance (and dire need for) technical SEO expertise.
+While we're going to discuss the importance of focusing on your website visitors and competition, I want to emphasize the absolute relevance (and dire need for) technical SEO expertise.